Donald Spitz

-Donald Spitz is an American Pentecostal minister and anti-abortion extremist who serves as the spokesperson and webmaster for the Army of God, an anti-abortion Christian terrorist organization that has been identified as an active underground terrorist organization by the Department of Justice and Department of Homeland Security's joint Terrorism Knowledge Base.
+Donald Spitz is an American Pentecostal minister and anti-abortion activist who serves as the spokesperson and webmaster for the Army of God, an anti-abortion Christian terrorist organization that has been identified as an active underground terrorist organization by the Department of Justice and Department of Homeland Security's joint Terrorism Knowledge Base.
 He lives in Chesapeake, Virginia, where he has been watched by the Federal Bureau of Investigation (FBI) for over 20 years.

 Biography

 Spitz is a first-generation Italian-American whose family emigrated from Sant'Elia Fiumerapido, Italy and settled in Paterson, New Jersey.
 Spitz was born in Norfolk, Virginia, into a military family.
 He joined the United States Navy at 18 and served for two years during the Vietnam War.
 In the early 1980s, Spitz moved to New York City, where he ran a street evangelism ministry in Times Square.

 Spitz was ordained in Manhattan by evangelist Leander Bolhoarst into the Pentecostal International Gospel Crusade.

 In 1993, Spitz moved to Chesapeake, Virginia where he formed Operation Rescue Chesapeake, then Pro-Life Virginia.
 He currently operates Army of God's website.